Ethos, Values & Qualities

 Character of the School:

 All members of Morehall staff take a positive and proactive approach to the care of children, and in return we expect the highest standards in behaviour, participation and attendance.
-Teachers and staff at Morehall address children by their first names and are familiar not only with the children in their class, but the whole school.

 We ensure that parents know how crucial these factors are to academic success, and work in partnership with other agencies to give parents the support they need.

 Children have the best chance for success in education and in life by attending school regularly and on time so as not to miss any learning.
 We expect full attendance by all pupils therefore, and will undertake intervention should a child’s attendance fall below 97%.

 At Morehall we expect the highest standards of behaviour.
 Our behaviour code is applied in every lesson and day-to-day through our school rules.
 Children are respectful and caring towards everyone in our school community, as our behaviour embodies the ethos of Morehall Primary, shaping how we learn, how we interact with each other, and how we conduct ourselves.